EVERYTHING / EVERYTHING (2008)

 An unpredictable and dramatic "big band song cycle about science and information", Everything/Everything does away with the synthesizers and digital processing of previous Simon Bookish albums to focus on live instruments.

-Whilst certainly the most pop-oriented Simon Bookish release to date, Everything/Everything, as its name suggests, finds room for moments of racing Philip Glass minimalism, lop-sided disco, expressionist cabaret, and even a lush ambient interlude.
+Whilst certainly the most pop-oriented Simon Bookish release to date, Everything/Everything, as its name suggests, finds room for moments of pulsating minimalism, lop-sided disco, expressionist cabaret, and even a lush ambient interlude.

 Lyrically, the album's concept is "the flood of information" in our modern age, taking in chemistry and ecology, language and art, delivered in Bookish's distinctive English-eccentric vocal.